FabricLabs/soundtrack/README.md

     git clone git@github.com:martindale/soundtrack.io.git
     cd soundtrack.io

+Ruby and ruby-dev are required as part of the scss compilation.

+    gem install sass
+    gem install compass

 You will need to fetch the dependencies and then you can start up the server.

     npm install
+    npm install -g grunt-cli
     node soundtrack.js

 ## API